 AngularJS has a powerful dependency injection (DI) system that manages how components (controllers, services, etc.) receive dependencies.
-The three key components of this system are $provider
+The three key components of this system are $provider, $injector, and $provide.

 - What is it?